Wednesday, November 6, 2024

 I mentioned before that I had stopped off at the Toronto Reference Library for their rare book sale back in Sept. and picked up a few art books but passed on a John Marin book.
 They said that the Winter book sale was the one with all the cheap, cheap books, so I'll try to go back to that.
 This is supposed to be Nov.
 14-6.
 Now as it happens, I am debating going to NYC on Nov.
 13, and if I do that, I would perhaps take the train to DC for a day, so I might not actually make it back by the 16th, but we shall see.
 This is mostly about stocking up with books for outside, so it isn't completely essential that I go.

 I also mentioned that I gave up on Powers's The Gold Bug Variations.
-It was ultimately not sufficiently interesting for me to overlook how much Powers needed to show off the world how clever he was.
+It was ultimately not sufficiently interesting for me to overlook how much Powers needed to show off to the world how clever he was.
 I liked Joy Williams's The Quick and the Dead much more, though it was quite episodic, and I didn't think the ending made a lot of sense.
 These shortcomings will probably keep it from being one of the best books of the year, though there have been a lot of generally disappointing books this year (2023 was generally a better year for reading).

 That said, I am tackling Powell's The Golden Spur next, and this should be tres amusant.
 I reread the last few pages of The Wicked Pavilion to help me get back into the right frame of mind.
 And right after that, it will be Kilometer 101 by Maxim Osipov (from NYRB).
 These should be pretty interesting, and neither is terribly long.